Prevent Gum Disease with Pet Teeth Cleaning in Hermitage, TN

 Pet’s Need Home Dental Care Too!

-As daunting as it can be to brush your pet’s teeth regularly at home, a little can go a long way.
+As daunting as it can be to brush your dog and cat’s teeth regularly at home, a little can go a long way.
 Start with pet-friendly toothpaste and dental chews approved by the Veterinary Oral Health Council (VOHC).
 Then, get your pet used to the idea of having their teeth brushed by starting a daily routine and gratuitously praising them afterwards – even if they allowed you to brush for a tiny bit!
 Cats may be the most adverse to having their teeth brushed, but they likely need it.
 Due to natural instinct, cats easily hide pain and discomfort from achy or broken teeth.
 Please contact us for more information about pet dental care and ask us about our specials in February!